Junon72/Milestone3/README.md

 ## Setting up git for version control and connecting to GitHub

 For version control I have used GirHub open source version control system.
-You can alos yous Git or any other version control system provider.
+You can also yous Git or any other version control system provider.
 To make a GitHub account you can [follow the instructions here](https://help.github.com/en/github/getting-started-with-github).

 Before establishing the connection to GitHub, I created a .gitignore with the help of [Gitignore](http://https://www.gitignore.io/ "gitignore") in order to avoid pushing Operating System, IDE, Programming language and virtual environment folders and files to the public domain.
 It also safer to put the configurations to a separate file from the main Python file and add the file path to the .gitignore.